CanastaWiki/Canasta-Documentation/cli.md

 ```
 sudo canasta create -i canastaId -n example.com -w Canasta Wiki -a admin -o docker-compose
 ```
-* Visit your wiki at its URL, "https://example.com" as in the above example (or http://localhost if installed locally or if you did not specify any domain).
+* Visit your wiki at its URL; for the above command, it would be https://example.com. (if Canasta is installed locally or you did not specify any domain, it would be http://localhost.)
-* For more info on finishing up your installation, visit [after installation](setup.md#after-installation).
+* For more info on finishing up your installation, go to the [after installation](setup.md#after-installation) section.

 ## Import an existing wiki
 * Place all the files mentioned below in the same directory for ease of use.